zeero/CCPlugins/commands/test.md

 If tests fail due to missing dependencies or configuration issues, I'll help identify and resolve those problems.

-If I can't find or run tests:
+If no tests are found:
-- I'll explain what I looked for
+- I'll list all the patterns I searched for
-- Show you what I checked
+- Show the project structure I analyzed
+- Ask if tests exist in a non-standard location
+- Offer to help set up a testing framework if needed

+If I can't run the tests:
+- I'll show the exact command that failed
+- Explain possible reasons (missing deps, wrong command)
-- Suggest next steps
+- Suggest fixes based on the error

 My goal is to help you understand and fix test failures, not to hide them by changing assertions.